 - After completing the student portion of the application, applicants should contact their high school counseling office and have an official transcript of courses and grades (which includes standardized test results and high school rank information) sent to the Admissions Office at Fond du Lac Tribal and Community College. - Applicants must supply documentation of immunization against mumps, measles, rubella, diphtheria, and tetanus, if born in 1957 or later.
-An immunization record form is included with the application for admission.
 Refer to the Proof of Immunization section of this catalog for more information.

-All students are highly recommended to complete the online orientation session prior to attending college classes.
+• All students are highly recommended to complete the online orientation session prior to attending college classes.